 How I Made My Selection

+A torpedo level is an essential part of any electrical tool list.
 Obviously, with such a variety of torpedo levels in the market, selecting only a couple can be difficult.
 Torpedo levels come in various designs and with different sets of features, yet they are comprised of some key components.

 To guarantee that my list is unprejudiced, I recorded these key properties and shortlisted just those items that gave the best blend of those properties: